nachummarkov17/Database-Mini-Project/README.md

 ### Key Features of the Process

 #### 1. **Scalability**

 - The Python scripts are capable of handling **large-scale data generation**.
 - Row counts can be adjusted easily by modifying script parameters.

 #### 2. **Reproducibility**

 - Randomized fields were used in the scripts to ensure variety in the generated data.
 - Scripts can be modified to use a **fixed seed** (`random.seed()`) for deterministic outputs.

 #### 3. **Validation**

 - Generated CSV files were carefully inspected for:
   - **Data consistency**: Ensuring no missing or misaligned fields.
   - **Data validity**: Verifying logical relationships between fields.

 #### 4. **Use Cases**

 - The generated data is ideal for:
   - Testing database performance with large datasets.
   - Querying relationships between entities for analytics.
   - Simulating real-world scenarios in data-driven applications.

 ## Dump Process (Backup and Restore)

-In order to execute a dump, run the provided batch script with: `.\dump_database.bat` and input your Postgres username (default is simply postgres) and password (default is your computer password).
+In order to execute a dump, run the provided batch script with: `.\dump_database.bat` and input your Postgres username (default is simply postgres) and Postgres password.
 Sample output: ![image](https://github.com/user-attachments/assets/a66b1f85-1af6-4b31-93c4-19293da0a375)

+## Setting up the database

+To create the database, run the following command:
+`psql -U postgres -f "sql files/create_database.sql"`

+To set up the database schema, run the following command:
+`psql -U postgres -d library_employees_db -f "sql files/create_schema.sql"`

+To insert all of the data into the tables, run the following command:
+`psql -U postgres -d library_employees_db -f "sql files/load_data.sql"`